NiklasJonsson/gfx/notes.md

     * Hash the source string to spv?
     * Save the modification date of the file and compare to not read again?
 2. Can we compile shaders in parallel?
+3. Consider compiling built-in shaders to spirv for startup to be fast.

 #### Textures